7Flow/text-mask/componentDocumentation.md

 `showMask` is a boolean that tells the Text Mask component to display the mask as a placeholder in place of the regular placeholder when the input element value is empty.

+## `debouncePipeValidation`

+You can provide a `debouncePipeValidation` to delay the pipe function.
+It is usefull if you want to let the user enter several character before checking the validity of the complete input value.

+e.g.: used with `allowReplacing`, it will be possible to change a date, by replace the month `09` to `11` without having an intermediate error on `18`.

 ---